Willie Creek Pearl Farm Tour – An Honest Review 2023

 Willie Creek Pearl Farm Tour Review

 Our day started by being collected outside our accommodation in Cable Beach.
 There were a few more stops to collect other passengers, but it was an excellent way to look at other Cable Beach accommodation choices.
-Once we had everyone on board, we made our way to the Willie Creek Pearl Farm.
+Once everyone was on board, we made our way to the Willie Creek Pearl Farm.

 Upon arrival, the tour group went to the hatchery, where we learned about the oysters’ collection and spawning.

 We then moved into an undercover area where we were told about how the oysters are seeded and harvested.
 It’s a great insight into the process of modern cultured pearl farming.
-Our guide also explained what makes a perfect pearl, how they are valued, and the creation of beautiful jewelry.
+Our guide also explained what makes a perfect pearl, how they are valued, and the creation of beautiful jewellery.

 I gained a new appreciation for all the hard work, skill, and long hours to create the perfect pearl.

-Pearls were handed around so that we could see what they looked like and the difference between them.
+Pearls were handed around so we could see what they looked like and the difference between them.

 The Keshi Pearls are the closest to natural pearls and are irregular in shape.
 They are valued on weight instead of size.

 At the end of this part of the tour, the guide carefully opened one of the oysters so we could see inside.
-I was amazed at how big the shell was and look at that stunning pearl inside.
+I was amazed at how big the shell was, and look at that stunning pearl inside.

 It was then time for the morning tea, which was included in the tour price.
 There was plenty of fresh fruit, damper, fruit cake plus hot & cold drinks.
 We used this time to have a little wander around the property.

 After morning tea, we were taken down to the creek’s jetty to go and view oysters in their natural environment.
-We hopped into a boat and cruised out to see live oysters suspended in the water.
+We hopped into a boat and cruised to see live oysters suspended in the water.

 The oysters filter around 50 litres of water per hour and feed on microscopic phytoplankton.
 It takes up to 2 years for the Australian South Sea Pearls to fully develop.